Sneed-Group/pypush-plus-plus/README.md

 4. `python3 ./demo.py`

 ## Troubleshooting
-If you have any issues, please join [the Discord](https://discord.gg/BVvNukmfTC) and ask for help.
+If you have any issues, please feel free to debug and contribute to the code! :-)

 ## Operation
 `pypush` will generate a `config.json` in the repository when you run demo.py.
 DO NOT SHARE THIS FILE.